Hans Münch: Controversies

 Münch made several controversial statements which caused charges to be filed against him.
 In 1998, journalist Bruno Schirra published an interview with Münch, conducted a year earlier, in Der Spiegel.
-Schirra and Münch had watched the film Schindler's List, and the interview was conducted directly after the viewing.
+Schirra and Münch had watched the epic historical drama film Schindler's List (1993), and the interview was conducted directly after the viewing.

 A few days later, Dirk Münch, Münch's son, publicly expressed his lack of comprehension of this interview.
 He explained that his father had been suffering from poor concentration for two years.
 He criticised the fact that Schindler's List had been watched directly before the interview, saying that this would have been very exhausting due to the film's three-hour length and his father's advanced age.
 Dirk Münch stated that, after the film, his father had even confused the female house cat Minka with the male cat Peter.
-A German filmmaker who made a documentary about Münch also stated that he was non compos mentis.
+A German filmmaker who made a documentary about Münch also stated that he was not of sound mind.
 He was later diagnosed with Alzheimer's disease.